skp3214/ShopVibe/readme.md

    ```bash
    npm install
    ```
-3.🛠️ Create a `.env` file with the following:
+3.🛠️ Create a `.env` file with the following(or copy from .env.sample):
    ```env
    VITE_FIREBASE_API_KEY=
    VITE_FIREBASE_AUTH_DOMAIN=